by Jorge Icaza (1906-1978)

 “I used to think the same way about myself many years ago when I was a young chulla like yourself.
 But work and experience….”

-“Absurd,” muttered Romero y Flores with a contemptuous sneer.
-He felt wounded by the “young chulla” remark, by the comparison, by that aspect of himself he had been trying to hide.
+“Absurd,” muttered Romero y Flores, sneering contemptuously.
+He felt wounded by the “young chulla” remark, by the comparison, by that aspect of himself he meant to keep hidden.

 “It’s the same thing.”